 Apparently Mary took a liking to many things on her travels; her tone of admiration forcing the owner to reluctantly hand over their prized possessions.
 Hopefully the “Baron” didn’t operate in this way in gaining his collectables.

-After the excitement of the house my vegan dinner of roast fig and walnut salad with a deep cup of oil and balsamic vinegar was just a short drive away at the Fleur de Lys pub on the Stratford upon Avon canal.
+After the excitement of the house and grounds, my vegan dinner of roast fig and walnut salad with a deep cup of oil and balsamic vinegar was just a short drive away at the Fleur de Lys pub on the Stratford upon Avon canal.